netscaler/netscaler-k8s-ingress-controller/canary/README.md

 For troubleshooting the deployment, perform the following steps.

-1. Check the pod logs for the respective components like Spinnaker, Prometheus, Kayenta, Netscaler CPX, Netscaler Metrics Exporter, Citrix ingress controller.
+1. Check the pod logs for the respective components like Spinnaker, Prometheus, Kayenta, Netscaler CPX, Netscaler Metrics Exporter, Netscaler ingress controller.
-2. Check the pod logs of the Citrix ingress controller for any configuration-related errors while configuring the Citrix proxy.
+2. Check the pod logs of the Netscaler ingress controller for any configuration-related errors while configuring the Citrix proxy.
-3. Search for the ``exception/Exception`` keyword in the Citrix ingress controller pod logs to narrow down the issues.
+3. Search for the ``exception/Exception`` keyword in the Netscaler ingress controller pod logs to narrow down the issues.
 4. Check for the logs preceding the search.
 Check for the configuration that failed and caused the issue.
 5. Check for the reason of failures during configuration.
 6. If the failure happened because of incorrect configuration, correct the configuration.